-Therefore, it is imperative to provide objects whose important elements are visible on any type of device: computer, tablet or smartphone.
+It is imperative to have items with important elements visible on any type of device: computer, tablet or smartphone.

 To make sure you stay on track, I recommend this site which allows you to preview your object (and your pre-header) on recent mobiles.

 Optimizing your object is good.
 Optimizing your object and its pre-header is better!

 What is the pre-header?

 This is the preview text displayed by most email clients and gives your readers an additional taste of the content of your email.
 Think of it as one more opportunity to convince your recipients not to throw your email in the trash.

 Rule 3: don't limit yourself to analyzing the opening rate